quantmind/d3-view/docs/model.md

 * **Hierarchical**: a **root** model is associated with a d3-view object.

-* **Reactive**:

-A model can be associated with more than one element, new children model are created for elements that needs a new model.
-For example, a [component][] that specify the ``model`` object during initialisation, creates its own model, a child model of the model associated with its parent element.
+* **Reactive**: model properties which are registered to be reactive, dispatch a ``change`` event when their value change.

+A model is usually associated with a given [component][], the model-view pair, but it can also be used in other contexts.

 ## Model API